Prem Jain: Early life and education

-Prem Jain did his BSC ME from IT BHU in 1952 and obtained a PhD from University of Minnesota in 1967.
-He studied further to receive a master's degree from University of Minnesota in 1970 and then a PhD in 1972 from the same institute.
+Prem Jain did his BSC ME from IT BHU in 1957 and studied further to receive a master's MSME from University of Minnesota in 1960, and PhD in 1967 from the same institute.
 After returning to India, he was a visiting professor at IIT Kanpur.
 During his tenure, he set up a separate laboratory for Environmental Engineering.
 Jain was also on the faculty at School of Planning and Architecture Delhi.

 Career

 He worked with Carrier Corp R&D USA and then with Stein Doshi Bhalla, an architectural firm.
 During his tenure with this firm, Jain worked for the design of IIC expansion, Ford Foundation & UNICEF (WWF) buildings on Lodi Road, Zakir Hussain Memorial in Okhla, Escorts Factory Building in Faridabad and Expansion of Triveni Kala Sangam in New Delhi.
+Alongside his professional achievements, he dedicated 47 years as Visiting Faculty at the School of Planning and Architecture, New Delhi.He Founded ISHRAE, which today has more than 14,000 members and 8,000 student members.
 In 1980 Jain founded Spectral Services Consultants Private Limited (now an AECOM company) to provide Mechanical, Electrical & Plumbing (MEP) designs.
-During his work at Spectral, he did several notable projects including:
+During his work at Spectral, As Founder he played a key role in revising the HVAC and sustainability sections of the National Building Code of India (NBC) in 2005 and 2016, serving as Convenor for HVAC (Chapter 8, Part 3) and Sustainability (Chapter 11).He took over as Chairman Emeritus for AECOM India in 2015, the world’s No. 1 Consultancy with 1 Lakh engineers & architects in 150 countries.
+He led his company to the world’s highest 60 platinum and 40 gold awards from IGBC & USGBC, for the design of services for Green Buildings in India.